Aerial view of Dubrovnik old town with terracotta rooftops and the Adriatic Sea

 July - August

-Dubrovnik is at its busiest and liveliest — expect crowds on the city walls and higher prices across the region.
-The islands and Pelješac are vibrant but require advance bookings for accommodation, ferries and restaurants.
+Dubrovnik is at its busiest and liveliest.
+Expect crowds on the city walls and higher prices across the region, with advance bookings needed for accommodation, ferries and restaurants.

 • Hottest weather